COUNTIFS Function in Excel with Multiple Criteria from Different Sheet

 • Firstly, Physics!D5:D15 denotes the criteria range.
 Which refers to the cell values of the D column from the worksheet named Physics.

 • Secondly, “Pass” is the given criteria.
-This means the COUNTIFS function will count those cells which contain Pass as cell value.
+This means the COUNTIFS function will count those cells that contain Pass as cell value.

 • COUNTIFS(Physics!D5:D15,”Pass”)—> turns 8.